Skip to content

 Have you ever seen those night city shots of intense, fiery light trails?
+How are they made?
 You do it by using long-exposure photographs.
 Do you want to learn how to do it?
 Well, this post is for you.
 It’ll teach you the basics.
-Let’s get ready!
+Let’s go!

-Well, first, I must say this article isn’t about Tokyo exactly.
-But as long-exposures feature heavily on this website, I thought you should know how they are done.
+Well, this article isn’t about Tokyo exactly.
+However, as long exposures feature heavily on this website, you should know how they are done.
 Is that okay?

 Why do you need a tripod and shutter release cable?
 Well, your shutter is going to be open for a long time.
 If your camera moves, your photos might get blurred.
 They would be ruined.
 You don’t want that!